By Cat, June 2007; Updated May 2019

 “However, even the Weston Price Foundation acknowledges that there are dangerous versions of cod liver oil out there, even from some highly reputable companies produce a cod liver oil that is clearly excessive in vitamin A as it only has 3 to 60 units of vitamin D per tablespoon but between 150 and 12,000 times as much vitamin A.”

 The Weston A. Price foundation argues in favor of cod liver oil.
 They assert that vitamins A and D work together; that taking one without the other is where the problems come into play – each protects against the toxicity of the other.
-They recommend Blue Ice brand of Fermented Cod Liver Oil (cod liver oil from fermented cod livers, the kind Scandinavians have takes for eons).
-Their amounts of A and D vary from fish to fish, but the amount ranges are: 5000-12500 IU/tsp A and 1,500-5,500 IU/tsp D (8D; see also the quote, below) as reported by the manufacturer; calculated A:D ratio at low end of each is 10:3 or 3:1, and at high end of each is 25:1.
+They recommend Blue Ice brand of Fermented Cod Liver Oil (cod liver oil from fermented cod livers, the kind Scandinavians have taken for eons).
+Their amounts of A and D vary from fish to fish, but the amount ranges are: 5000-12500 IU/tsp vitamin-A and 1,500-5,500 IU/tsp vitamin-D (8D; see also the quote, below) as reported by the manufacturer; calculated A:D ratio at low end of each is 10:3 or 3:1, and at high end of each is 25:1.

 Dr Mercola’s 2008 article (7A) recommends Carlson’s brand of molecularly distilled cod liver oil (the natural vitamins are removed before heating then added back along with manufactured forms after processing), which has a calculated A:D ratio of 25:1 (from mcg/tsp amounts).
 See iHerb code CAR-01352 for more about content of this oil.

 A WAP article in 2016 reports testing results of vitamins A and D in molecular distilled (heated) vs un-heated or fermented cod liver oil (8D).
 From that article: